adrienb39/gestimag/htdocs/includes/mike42/escpos-php/doc/FAQ.md

 Generally, initial setup problems seem to have one of these causes:

 1. You are writing to the wrong place.
 Writing to `LPT1` does not output to parallel port on Linux, and `/dev/ttyS0` is not a serial printer on Windows.
 2. The printer has not been set up to accept printing the way you expect.
-This means permissions on Linux, network printers being configured, and shared printers having user accounts and firewalls set up correctly on the print server.
+This means permissions on Linux, network printers being configured, and shared printers having user accounts and firewalls set up correctly on the echo server.
 3. Your printer actually doesn't work (rare but possible).

 To be clear, these are not escpos-php issues: No amount of PHP code can set up your printer for you.
 Instead, the driver relies on developers determining how their setup is going to work before using a connector to transport data to their printer.